sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 For the most part, their tests are concerned with the reduction in total execution time compared to the sequential execution.
-All experiments are run on a simulator as hardware with support for TLS was not comercially available at the time.
+All experiments are run on a simulator as hardware with support for TLS was not commercially available at the time.

 While the authors do extensively break down their evaluation, we'll simply summarize some of the tests they run and our takeaways from their results.

-First the test POSH's various optimizations:
+First they test POSH's various optimizations:
  1) Impact of choosing subroutine vs. loops as tasks
  2) Effect of using [software value prediction](#software-value-prediction)
  3) Importance of using the profiler to eliminate tasks